Know Your Road Signs: Traffic Signs and Their MeaningUpdated Oct. 20, 2020

 Construction signs highlight work zones, road closures or detours.

-More information on each of these road sign categories can be found in detailed sections later in this module, which are discussed further down this page.
+More information on each of these road sign categories can be found in detailed sections later in this module.

 Recognizing road signs

 There are hundreds of different road signs in common use on our country’s roads.
 Despite this, training yourself to recognize them all is not as daunting a task as you might expect.
 The key to understanding road signs is learning to identify them based on common themes.

 Rather than memorizing hundreds of individual signs, student drivers must focus on learning the patterns which connect them.
 Based on the color and shape of a road sign you should be able to grasp its general meaning, even if you have never seen that road sign before.